bluenviron/mediamtx/README.md

 ### Compile and run from source

-Install Go &ge; 1.15, download the repository, open a terminal in it and run:
+Install Go 1.15, download the repository, open a terminal in it and run:

 ```
 go run .